core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Implementations MUST be able to detect an exhaustion of Sender Sequence Number, after the endpoint has consumed the largest usable value.
 If an implementation's integers support wrapping addition, the implementation MUST treat Sender Sequence Number as exhausted when a wrap-around is detected.

-Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT protect further messages using this Security Context.
+Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT use this Security Context to protect further messages including a Partial IV.

 The endpoint SHOULD inform the Group Manager, retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}), and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 In particular, regardless the exact actions taken by the Group Manager, the endpoint resets its Sender Sequence Number to 0, and derives a new Sender Key.
 This is in turn used to possibly derive new Pairwise Sender Keys.

 From then on, the endpoint MUST use its latest installed Sender Context to protect outgoing messages.